ScarSymmetry/React-Invoice-App/README.md

 ### What I learned

 Tried the new way of writing redux logic with immer under the hood.
+I cant say i`ve learned framer-motion as i didnt really focus on it , but its a fantastic tool that eliminates all the "unmount" pain.

 ### Continued development

 Haven`t finished mount/unmount animations with framer-motion yet.
 Also there is a small problem with the date and Yup not validating properly.
-Flashing theme on reload is annoying.
+Flashing theme on reload is annoying.Accessibility is bad as i didnt focus on it.